Bicycles in American Highway Planning

 About the Author(s)

-Bruce D. Epperson is a retired transportation planner and attorney who has published technical works on urban transportation planning (including bicycle use) for the Federal Highway Administration, the Transportation Research Board and the Institute of Transportation Engineers.
-He lives in Hollywood, Florida.
+Bruce D. Epperson is a retired attorney who has written technical works on urban transportation planning (including bicycles) for the Federal Highway Administration, the Transportation Research Board and the Institute of Transportation Engineers.
+He lives in Highland, New York.

 Bruce D. Epperson